AntonioRivera03/First_Game_CS_unity/README.md

 <li>Power ups</li>
 <li>Restart game</li>
 <li>Better assets</li>
-<li>Bounds detection so the player can't go off screen (simple thing to add, need to wake up at 5am for work so will have to postpone) : )</li>
+<li>Bounds detection so the player can't go off screen (simple thing to add, need to wake up for work in a few hours, will need to postpone) : )</li>

-<p>This was primarily an introduction to Unity and c# as a whole so I am moving onto another progject regarding c# as I have enjoyed coding in it so far.</p>
+<p>This was primarily an introduction to Unity and c# as a whole so I am moving onto another project regarding c# as I have enjoyed coding in it so far.</p>

 ![image](https://github.com/AntonioRivera03/First_Game_CS_unity/assets/110839262/53ee238c-bd4b-4d3b-8799-1d829d0ae054)
 ![image](https://github.com/AntonioRivera03/First_Game_CS_unity/assets/110839262/303cbc33-d7d7-424d-b9d0-347f45e4d889)